Bira/octopus-carnival/_drafts/wir-mm-4e-orc.md

 those raiding parties will range much farther out.
 Their preferred terrain are hills and mountains, which means they end up fighting dwarves a lot of the time.

-Orcs take slaves in their raids, but never manage to keep them for long.
-They're gleefully cannibalistic towards anyone not of their tribe, even other orcs.
+Orcs take slaves in their raids, but never manage to keep them for long because they always end up working them to death in short order.
+They're also gleefully cannibalistic towards anyone not of their tribe, even other orcs.
 They also routinely work alongside ogres, because it's super easy for them to bully ogres into service.

 Most GMs I know tend to tone down their campaign's portrait of orcs from the unrelenting badness described above.
 Eberron shows them in a much better light, having not just one but _two_ different Lawful Good orcish cultures dedicated to guarding against aberrant and demonic invasions (respectively).
-Even in old D&D they were not always the opposition: hiring orcish mercenaries was a common thing for adventurers to do.
+Even in old D&D they were not always the opposition: hiring orcish mercenaries was a common thing for adventurers to do, and it wasn't always assumed that the orc encampments you found in a given area were hostile and there to be raided.

 The numbers below cover the fanatical Gruumsh worshipper kind of orc.